 Tack coat material shall be PG 64-10 paving asphalt conforming to 203-1 or SS-1h emulsified asphalt conforming to 203-3.
 SS-1h emulsified asphalt shall not be diluted beyond a ratio of 1 part water to 1 part original emulsified asphalt (1:1).
 A Certificate of Compliance for each truckload of emulsified asphalt or paving asphalt shall be provided to the Engineer before the application of tack coat starts.
 The Engineer may obtain and retain samples for testing.

 The full-width of the surface to receive tack coat shall be cleaned with a self-propelled, truck-mounted sweeper equipped with both power brooms and a vacuum system.
-Loose dirt, sand, dust and other objectionable material shall be fully removed.
+Loose dirt, sand, dust, and other objectionable material shall be fully removed.
 The surface to be treated shall be dry after cleaning and immediately prior to tack coat application.

 The minimum rate of application of SS-1h emulsified asphalt shall be that shown in Table 302-5.4 (A), or the application rate necessary for the minimum residual rate shown in Table 302-5.4 (B), whichever is greater.
 For PG 64-10 paving asphalt, the application rate shall be a minimum of the residual rate shown in Table 302-5.4B.
 Table 302-5.4 (B) is applicable to both SS-1h emulsified asphalt and PG 64-10 paving asphalt.